… to Homes of Compassion!

 For hundreds of years, small groups of people and extended families have been living together in single homes as a solution to homelessness (i.e. extended family homes and boarding homes).
 It is only in recent history that societies could afford large homes with only 1 or 2 inhabitants.
 What KHOC is doing is nothing new, but thousands of years old.

 Compassion for people is what motivates us to find long-term lasting solutions to the inhumanity of the needless suffering caused by homelessness in our rainy, cold climate of the Northwest.
 Thus, we are working at creating homes of compassion, a refuge of relief, in a peaceful permanent “home” environment, not a temporary “shelter” (although there is a need for shelters) or institutional environment.
-The answer for most who are homeless is a long-term supportive home.
-It is inhumane to allow another human to live unsheltered for the sole reason of them being chronically ill (mentally or physically).
+The answer for most who are chronically homeless is long-term supportive housing.
+It is inhumane to allow another human to live unsheltered for being chronically ill (mentally or physically).
 As a “neighbor,” it is our responsibility, as a civilized society, to house the chronically ill – at a minimum.
 If our federal, state, and/or local governments are not able to accomplish this minimal task, it is every citizen’s responsibility to vote in new leadership to accomplish the task and/or, band together and develop systems to house the disabled ourselves.

 There is hope!

 Yes, being homeless is traumatic.
 It is traumatic to the homeless individual and it can be traumatic to their family members, their grown children and relatives.
 Having a serious physical or mental illness or condition is traumatic.
 But there is hope!
 Living in a shared home is possible.
 With help and support, people’s mental and physical conditions can improve.
 A supportive environment that brings positive change is possible.
 And as a society, we are not powerless to bring change.